KevinRGeurts/tkAppFramework/README.md

 Concrete implementation child classes likely will:
 - Pass AboutAppInfo named tuple into __init__() to set up the app's About dialog.
+- Pass menu_dict into super.__init__() to set up the app's menubar.
+- Pass file_types into super.__init__() to set up the file types for file dialogs.
-- Define and implement handler functions for menubar selections, beyond OnFileExit and OnHelpAbout.
+- Define and implement handler functions for menubar selections, beyond OnFileOpen, OnFileSave, OnFileSaveAs, OnFileExit, and OnHelpAbout.

-Concreate implementation child classes may:
+Concrete implementation child classes may:
 - Extend _setup_child_widgets() if the tkViewManager does not create all of the app's widgets.

 ## tkViewManager class